DeinaK/tankTrouble/README.md

 ### To-Do
 * Improve the documentation/javadoc
 * Bug-fixes
+* Improve the current bullet types' behaviour
+* Add new bullet types

 ### A note on running the game on MacOSX
 The game requires users to hold down keys to move around the map.
 On MacOS, character menu pops up if you hold down a key instead of key repeat.
 You can fix this by opening up a terminal and running the command: